apollographql/apollo-server/docs/source/api/apollo-server.md

 app.use(jwtCheck, requireAuth, checkScope); // you can mount several middleware at this point to run before Apollo.

-registerServer({ server, app, '/specialUrl' }); // app is from an existing express app.
+registerServer({ server, app, path: '/specialUrl' }); // app is from an existing express app.
 Mount Apollo middleware here.
 If no path is specified, it defaults to `/graphql`.
 ```

 ## `gql`